vserranoc/refactored-waddle/model/Readme.md

 ### Logistic Regression

 Logistic regression is a classification algorithm used to assign observations to a discrete set of classes.

-* Logistic Regression is a Machine Learning algorithm which is used for the classification problems, it is a predictive analysis algorithm and based on the concept of probability.

-* The Logistic Regression uses a more complex cost function than the Linear Regression model, this cost function can be defined as the ‘Sigmoid function’ or also known as the ‘logistic function’.
+Further, logistic regression is a Machine Learning algorithm which is used for the classification problems, it is a predictive analysis algorithm and based on the concept of probability.
+It uses a more complex cost function than the Linear Regression model, this cost function can be defined as the ‘Sigmoid function’ or also known as the ‘logistic function’.

 * One of the main characteristics of logistic regression is that it bound the cost function to be between 0 and 1, which fails to hold under linear functions.

-* To guarantee the cost function to be optimized (global minima), it is defined as a convex combination of the cost function when y = 1 and y = 0.
+To guarantee the cost function to be optimized (global minima), it is defined as a convex combination of the cost function when y = 1 and y = 0.
 This intuition can be easiliy extended for more than two categories, by using the multinomial logistic regression.

 <img src="/model/image/ZOnIK.png">